allenkei/allenkei.github.io/README.md

 I am a Ph.D. candidate in the Department of Statistics & Data Science at **University of California, Los Angeles (UCLA)**.
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).

 I am interested in a **better understanding** of complex data to tackle real-world problems.
-Specifically, my research aims to develop realistic models and the associated inference and learning algorithms for complex data such as time series, graphs, and language to allow useful <u>abstraction, generation, and detection<\u>.
+Specifically, my research aims to develop realistic models and the associated inference and learning algorithms for complex data such as time series, graphs, and language to allow useful <u>abstraction, generation, and detection</u>.

 Previously, I interned at **Amazon Robotics**.
 I also received a B.S. in Statistics and a B.A. in Economics at UCLA.